neilm-fourjs/njms_demos/njm_demo/README.md

 ## GWC-JS Customizations
 So far I've:
-* customized the colours, header text / logo and footer text.
+* Customized the colours, header text / logo and footer text.
 * Change the text in the 'ApplicationHostMenu' to show data from a custom lable ( ie basket values )

 What I'd like to do: